Tjgaurav22/Data-analysis-dashboard-using-tebleau/README.md

-# Data-analysis-dashboard-using-tebleau
+#📊 Electric Vehicle Data Analysis Dashboard | Tableau Project
+🎯 Objective
-This project focuses on analyzing the landscape of electric vehicles (EVs) using a dataset that includes both Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs).
-The goal is to derive key performance indicators (KPIs) that offer insights into market size, growth, and technological trends.
+This project focuses on building an interactive Tableau dashboard to analyze and visualize the adoption of electric vehicles (EVs) in the United States.
+It leverages a real-world EV dataset to extract insights about market trends, model popularity, state-wise distribution, and the impact of clean fuel incentives.

+The goal is to present actionable KPIs that support informed decision-making for government bodies, environmental researchers, and the automotive industry.

+#Dataset used